jono-royle/DeathLearnerV2/README.txt

 TO GET THE GAME WORKING:
 Download DeathLearnerV2 repo
 Run the powershell script "DLInstaller.ps1"
-(this will unzip the ML console app exe required to run the game exe or run to in unity) Run DeathLearner.exe in DeathLearnerV2\CompletedGame
+(this will unzip the ML console app exe required to run the game exe or to run it in unity) Run DeathLearner.exe in DeathLearnerV2\CompletedGame

 Created in Unity version 2021.1